Powered by MOMENTUM MEDIA

 “In this case, Vanguard promised its investors and potential investors that the product would be screened to exclude bond issuers with significant business activities in certain industries, including fossil fuels, when this was not always the case.”

-Although the court did rule in favour of ASIC, it also criticised certain aspects of the allegations made by the regulator at the time, including the presence of “conceptual flaws” in its submission to the court.
+Although the court did rule in favour of ASIC, it also criticised certain aspects of the allegations made by the regulator, including the presence of “conceptual flaws” in its submission to the court.

 ASIC first publicly announced it had commenced civil penalty proceedings against Vanguard back in July last year.

 At the time, the regulator said that the Vanguard Ethically Conscious Global Aggregate Bond Index Fund and the Bloomberg SRI Index included issuers that violated the applicable ESG criteria.
-For the index, this included 42 issuers which collectively issued at least 180 bonds, and for the fund, at least 14 issuers which collectively issued at least 27 bonds, the regulator said.
+For the index, this included 42 issuers which collectively issued at least 180 bonds, and for the fund, at least 14 issuers which collectively issued at least 27 bonds.

 ASIC alleged that these bonds exposed investor funds to investments with ties to fossil fuels, including those with activities linked to oil and gas exploration.

-Vanguard issued its own response at the time, conceding that it had identified and self-reported a breach to the regulator in early 2021 in relation to the product disclosure for the Vanguard Ethically Conscious Global Aggregate Bond Index Fund and ETF.
+In its response to these allegations, Vanguard admitted that it had identified and self-reported a breach to the regulator in early 2021 in relation to the product disclosure for the Vanguard Ethically Conscious Global Aggregate Bond Index Fund and ETF.

-“While the fund was managed by Vanguard in alignment with the Index methodology, Vanguard identified that the descriptions of the exclusionary screens published by the index provider and within Vanguard’s product disclosure statement (PDS) were not sufficiently detailed,” the investment manager said in July.
+“While the fund was managed by Vanguard in alignment with the index methodology, Vanguard identified that the descriptions of the exclusionary screens published by the index provider and within Vanguard’s product disclosure statement were not sufficiently detailed,” the investment manager said back in 2023.

 “At the time, the description of the exclusionary screens did not provide a sufficiently detailed explanation that certain debt issuers lacking research coverage were still included in the benchmark.
 As a result, it is possible the portfolio held exposure to certain securities that may not have been reasonably expected by investors.”